nubenetes/awesome-kubernetes/docs/openshift.md

 * [blog.openshift.com: From Templates to Openshift Helm Charts](https://blog.openshift.com/from-templates-to-openshift-helm-charts/)
 * [developers.redhat.com: Securing .NET Core on OpenShift using HTTPS](https://developers.redhat.com/blog/2018/10/12/securing-net-core-on-openshift-using-https/)
 * [OpenShift Commons 🌟](https://commons.openshift.org/) Where users, partners, customers, and contributors come together to collaborate and work together on OpenShift.
+* [ODO: OpenShift Command line for Developers 🌟🌟🌟](https://github.com/redhat-developer/odo) OpenShift Do (Odo) is a CLI tool for developers who are writing, building, and deploying applications on OpenShift.
+With Odo, developers get an opinionated CLI tool that supports fast, iterative development which abstracts away Kubernetes and OpenShift concepts, thus allowing them to focus on what's most important to them: code.

 ## Online Learning
 * [udemy.com: Red Hat OpenShift With Jenkins: DevOps For Beginners](https://www.udemy.com/red-hat-openshift)